Interstate 90 in Ohio: History

 The very first portion of I-90 in Ohio was built in 1935.
 This portion was a part of the Cleveland Memorial Shoreway, running from East 9th Street to East 55th Street.
 The year 1938 saw the addition of an eastward expansion to the Illuminating Company plant, which was within close proximity of Gordon Park.
 The interchange with East 9th Street was completed in 1940.
-1941 saw an addition of the freeway, running between the former terminus at Gordon Park, to East 140th Street in Euclid.
+1941 saw an addition of the freeway, running between the former terminus at Gordon Park, to East 140th Street in Cleveland.
 The westernmost part of I-90 in Ohio was built from 1952 to 1955, with the construction of the Ohio Turnpike.
 The Innerbelt Freeway was built in 1959 and was the main freeway that ran through Cleveland.
 I-90 opened between SR 528 in Madison and SR 7 in Conneaut on December 15, 1959, and between SR 44 in Concord Township and SR 528 in Madison on June 30, 1960.
 A part of I-90 running from East 140th Street to the Lakeland Freeway split was built in 1962, with the construction of the Lakeland Freeway.
-The part connecting the Lakeland Freeway and I-271 was built in the mid-1960s.
+The part connecting the Lakeland Freeway and I-271, the Euclid Spur, was built in the mid-1960s.
 From the mid-1960s to 1978, the part of I-90 running from the Ohio Turnpike in Lorain County to the interchange with I-71 and what is now I-490 was built.
 The final section of that part of the road opened on November 4 of that year.

-Originally, I-90 was going to be parallel to, and north of, I-80/Ohio Turnpike from Lorain west to Toledo.
-Parts were built with an interim assignment of SR 2.
-Later, that plan was abandoned, and the I-90/I-80 exit/connector was built instead; those existing parts retain the SR 2 designation.

-The Innerbelt in Cleveland previously used a steel-gusset bridge of the same design as the I-35W Mississippi River bridge that failed in Minneapolis, Minnesota, in 2007.
+The Innerbelt in Cleveland previously used a steel-gusset cantilever truss bridge of the same design as the I-35W Mississippi River bridge that failed in Minneapolis, Minnesota, in 2007.
 Construction of a new crossing, the George V. Voinovich Bridges, began in 2011.
 It includes two parallel bridges, one for each direction of traffic; the westbound bridge opened in 2013, while the eastbound bridge opened in 2016 on the site of the Innerbelt Bridge.

+A variable speed limit was applied to I-90, the first in the state, between SR 44 and SR 528 in Lake County in 2017 after a change in state law, with a westward extension to SR 306 in 2026.

+A six-year project to modernize the Innerbelt in the vicinity of I-77 began in 2026.